-Despite the unprecedented disruptions and challenges of the ongoing COVID-19 pandemic, staff at PNNL have remained productive.
-Key accomplishments and initiatives in advancing PNNL sustainability are highlighted in the following sections.
-Select sustainability goals, PNNL's FY 2021 performance status, and planned actions are detailed in Table 3.1.
-Additional details are provided in PNNL's FY 2022 Site Sustainability Plan.
-The plan was prepared in accordance with the DOE/Sustainability Performance Division (SPD) FY 2022 Site Sustainability Plan guidance and is available upon request.
+PNNL continued to strive toward excellence in sustainability.
+Many sustainability measures are managed over the FY (e.g., FY 2022 = October 2021-September 2022), rather than the calendar year.
+PNNL's FY 2022 performance status, and planned actions are detailed in Table 10.
+Additional details are provided in PNNL's FY 2023 Site Sustainability Plan.
+The plan was prepared in accordance with the DOE/Sustainability Performance Division FY 2023 Site Sustainability Plan guidance and is available upon request.